beginning of content

 Primary lymphoedema

 Primary lymphoedema can be due to a genetic condition.
-People affected by this form of lymphoedema are born with an abnormality of their lymphatic system.
+People affected by this form of lymphoedema are born with a problem with their lymphatic system.

 While it can occur at any age, primary lymphoedema usually develops in early childhood, adolescence or early adulthood.